Yes, we are accredited by the American Camp Association (ACA) and we are members of the Maine Summer Camps and Maine

 Our campers have 6 instructional focus periods a day.
 Please see our schedule.

 Yes.
 Once a week each camper receives an activity choice sheet and chooses 8 activities she would like to take, ranking them in order of preference.

 We require all campers to take at least 1 week of instructional swimming.
 Campers completing 5th grade and younger must take one week of canoeing.
 As well, younger campers are rotated through our outstanding nature program.

 Trip day is just as it sounds – a day of trips.
 Every Tuesday all of our campers and staff go on excursions throughout Maine and New Hampshire.
 We go on many wonderful mountain hikes, biking, canoeing and walking trips.
 Qualified staff members accompany each group and any trip that involves aquatic activities is accompanied by a staff member who is First Aid and Lifeguard certified.
 For the campers who remain at camp on a Tuesday, we have a fun filled day of special events and ice cream.

 We encourage both our campers and their parents to write letters.
-You are always welcome to call or email the directors and check in on your daughter.
+You are always welcome to call or email the directors or unit leaders and check in on your daughter.
 Alternatively, we offer a “kid check request” in your parent account where you can ask questions and request an email or call from one of our unit leaders.
 We also have a one way email system that allows parents to email their daughter(s) at camp.
 We print the emails each morning and deliver them to the campers with the rest of the mail.
 Campers respond to emails via written letters since they do not have access to email while at camp.